Enjoying and Loving Yourself

 You are as unique as a snow flake, no two are alike.
 You were created in God’s image and likeness, for a relationship of trust and intimacy with Him.
 Why then do so many have a hard time loving and enjoying themselves for who they are?

-Loving yourself is key to loving God and other people.
+Loving yourself is key to loving God and other people

-Those who grew up in a Christian background may find this to be difficult; “how could I love a sinner like myself, who Christ had to die for?”
+Those who grew up in a Christian background may find this to be difficult.
+“How could I love a sinner like myself, who Christ had to die for?”
 Our understanding of self-worth and value has been distorted by religion, a misunderstanding of what sin is and a sense of having to work or perform to be right with God each moment.

-This may sound like a bold statement, but it’s true: you are not a sinner saved by grace.
+This may sound like a bold statement, but it’s true: You are not a sinner saved by grace.
 Millions of Christians quote this to themselves and believe it, but it’s not true.
 You were placed into Christ before the worlds were formed by the Father (Ephesians 1:4).
 Your true self is in Christ, in union with Him apart from your good works, efforts or even your faith (John 14:20).
 And you can claim no credit for any of it (Ephesians 2:8, 9).
-It is the height of pride to think that something you do saves you, and that what God created in you is not everything He ever wanted.

-You are His treasure.
+You are His treasure

 This can be seen in the parable of the treasure found in a field, "The kingdom of heaven is like treasure hidden in a field, which a man found and covered up.
 Then in his joy he goes and sells all that he has and buys that field.”
 Matthew 13:44.
 The treasure is the image and likeness of God in you.
 The Word became flesh and lived as one of us to claim that treasure (John 1:14).
-Christ lived as one of us, but just as important, we lived in Him, died with him and rose with Him and are now seated with him in the heavens (Ephesians 2:4-6).
-Our true place is in Him next to the Father (Colossians 3:1-3).
-This cost the Father everything, He has no other treasure, no other wealth but humanity (Ephesians 2:18).
-If a man sells all that he has, then all that he has is what he purchased.
-You are His wealth!

 If God sees you as His treasure and wealth, then would you be willing to see yourself in that same light?
 Treasure can not be worthless, unworthy, good for nothing, while at the same time being priceless, which is what you are.

-Freedom to love and be loved.
+Freedom to love and be loved

-When you love yourself, it frees you to love.
-Whatever you feel and think about yourself, you will project to other people.
-If I love myself, then that love and sense of security will be projected to others naturally.
-But if I don’t love myself and actually loathe who I am, then that attitude will be what I project to other people, and they will naturally sense it.
+You may not realize this, but when you love yourself, it frees you to love and be loved.
+That’s because whatever you feel and think about yourself projects to other people.
+If I love myself, then that love and sense of security naturally projects to others.
+But if I don’t love myself (and possibly loathe who I am), then that is what naturally projects to others.
+They sense it.

 How can you begin to love yourself?
 A good start is to let God reveal to you your true self in Christ.
 The more you see your true self in Him, the easier it will be to love yourself.
 Your union with Him is the truth about you, not your past behavior or mistakes, or what others have told you.
-This union in Christ defines you, “as He is so are we in this world” I John 4:17b.
+This union in Christ defines you, “as He is so are we in this world.”
+I John 4:17b.

 Contemplate and reflect on your true identity in Christ, and let the Spirit reveal to you the truth about yourself, and how much God loves and values you.
 As you come to love yourself as He loves you, loving others will be natural.
 “For we are his workmanship, created in Christ Jesus…” Ephesians 2:10a.

-Get your free resource!
+Get your free resource today